 No Registration with the SEC.
-The issuance and sale of the 2018C Bonds have not been registered under the Securities Act of 1933 or the Securities Exchange Act of 1934, both as amended, in reliance upon exemptions provided thereunder by Sections 3(a)(2) and 3(a)(12), respectively, for the issuance and sale of municipal securities.
+The issuance and sale of the 2020 Bonds have not been registered under the Securities Act of 1933 or the Securities Exchange Act of 1934, both as amended, in reliance upon exemptions provided thereunder by Sections 3(a)(2) and 3(a)(12), respectively, for the issuance and sale of municipal securities.

 Public Offering Prices.
-The Underwriter may offer and sell the 2018C Bonds to certain dealers and dealer banks and banks acting as agent at prices lower than the public offering prices stated on the inside cover page of this Official Statement, and the Underwriter may change such public offering prices from time to time.
+The Underwriter may offer and sell the 2020 Bonds to certain dealers and dealer banks and banks acting as agent at prices lower than the public offering prices stated on the inside cover page of this Official Statement, and the Underwriter may change such public offering prices from time to time.

 Website.
 The City of Lake Elsinore maintains an Internet website.
-However, the information maintained on such website is not a part of this Official Statement and should not be relied upon in making an investment decision with respect to the 2018C Bonds.
+However, the information maintained on such website is not a part of this Official Statement and should not be relied upon in making an investment decision with respect to the 2020 Bonds.

-[Bond Insurer.]
-The Insurer makes no representation regarding the 2018C Bonds or the advisability of investing in the 2018C Bonds.
-In addition, the Insurer has not independently verified, makes no representation regarding, and does not accept any responsibility for the accuracy or completeness of this Official Statement or any information or disclosure contained herein, or omitted herefrom, other than with respect to the accuracy of the information regarding the Insurer supplied by the Insurer and presented under the heading "BOND INSURANCE" and Appendix I-"Specimen Municipal Bond Insurance Policy."]
+Bond Insurer. ("") makes no representation regarding the 2020 Bonds or the advisability of investing in the 2020 Bonds.
+In addition, has not independently verified, makes no representation regarding, and does not accept any responsibility for the accuracy or completeness of this Official Statement or any information or disclosure contained herein, or omitted herefrom, other than with respect to the accuracy of the information regarding supplied by and presented under the heading "BOND INSURANCE" and Appendix I-"Specimen Municipal Bond Insurance Policy."